Indonesia: Flores + Komodo + Bali - July 2011

 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-Bali, my favourite air hub
+Bali, my favorite air hub

 July 2011

 I chose to land in the northeast of the island.
-I was in Tulamben, near Amed, where I had stayed in 2008.
+I was in Tulamben, near Amed, where I had already stayed in 2008.

-For several years, I go back to dive, without getting tired ...
-And for those who do not dive, there is something to marvel too, simply snorkeling (palms-mask-snorkel), on the coral trays and the top of the wreck.
+For several years, I go back to diveAnd for those who don't dive, there is plenty to marvel at, simply by snorkeling (fins, mask, snorkel), on the coral plateaus and the top of the wreck.

 Good plan for accommodation and diving in Tulamben

-The mesmerizing island
+The bewitching island

 In Bali, it is easy to be invaded by an incredible SENIENCE, which we no longer believed capable.
 To rediscover yourself a little.
 To savor the time that passes, the pleasure of living.